 Complete comprehensive energy efficiency audits and assessment of metering data for Benning Service Center and Edison Place by 2021

 Background: Measuring and evaluating the energy usage in our buildings through BEPS and Energy Benchmarking reporting is essential for making smart decisions when it comes to eliminating waste and implementing energy saving measures.

-Action: Pepco will complete energy efficiency audits and review our metering data at the Benning Service Center and Headquarters locations in 2020.
+Action: Pepco will complete energy efficiency audits and review our metering data at our Benning Service Center and Edison Place Headquarters locations by 2021.
 The opportunities identified by the audits will be implemented in the 2021 to 2025 timeframe.
-Opportunities for upgrades include:
+Opportunities include:

-Greenhouse Gas Impact: Once the audits are completed and opportunities identified, Pepco will prioritize upgrades that provide the greatest CO2 reduction benefit at the least cost, pursuing opportunities in that order during the 2021 to 2025 timeframe.
+Greenhouse Gas Impact: Once the audits are completed and opportunities identified, Pepco will prioritize upgrades that provide the greatest greenhouse gas reduction benefit at the least cost, pursuing the most effective opportunities in the 2021 to 2025 timeframe.

 Install High-Efficiency LED Lighting at Edison Place and All Substations

 Background: Edison Place is the company’s headquarters (it is also Exelon’s co-headquarters, pursuant to the merger) building located in the downtown area of the District of Columbia.
-Pepco also has 53 substations in the District of Columbia, in every Ward of the city.
-These facilities play an important role in providing safe and reliable electricity to homes and businesses.
+Pepco also has 49 substations in the District of Columbia, located in every District, which have an important role in providing safe and reliable electricity to homes and businesses.

-Greenhouse Gas Impact: This action is estimated to reduce CO2 emissions by more than 600,000 pounds per year.
+Greenhouse Gas Impact: These energy saving measures are estimated to reduce greenhouse gas (GHG) emissions by more than 500,000 pounds per year.

-Supporting tree planting in the District of Columbia to reduce energy use, create shade and sequester carbon from the atmosphere
+Supporting tree planting in the District of Columbia to reduce energy use, create shade and sequester carbon

 Background: Strategic tree planting reduces energy use, enhances system reliability, and contributes to climate resilience.
-Pepco was one of three utilities to launch a partnership with the National Arbor Day Foundation’s Energy-Saving Trees program, in 2011.
+Pepco was one of three utilities to launch a partnership with the Arbor Day Foundation’s Energy-Saving Trees program, in 2011.
 As an Energy-Saving Trees partner, Pepco is a supporter of the Arbor Day Foundation’s Time for Trees initiative and 1t.org.
-Pepco also established a partnership with Casey Trees on the “Right Tree, Right Place” program, a local non-profit that restores and protects the District’s tree canopy.
+Pepco also established a partnership with Casey Trees on a “Right Tree, Right Place” program, a local non-profit that restores and protects the District’s tree canopy.

 Action: Pepco will continue its partnerships to expand the urban tree canopy to create shade, reduce urban heat-island impacts, and sequester carbon by donating more than 200 trees in 2020 to be planted across the Pepco region.
 Pepco will continue these partnerships in future years.
 Pepco’s 10-year anniversary in the Energy-Saving Trees program is in 2021 with project planning currently underway.

 Develop charging infrastructure for electric taxis, rideshare vehicles, buses and other vehicles in the District

-Background: Vehicles in heavy use offer some of the best opportunities for reducing air pollution emissions by converting to electricity.
+Background: Vehicles in heavy use offer some of the best opportunities for reducing greenhouse gases (GHG) and air pollution emissions by converting to electricity.
 For example, these vehicles tend to service areas that have historically been impacted by poor air quality, contributing to public health and related issues.

-Maintain a balanced ratio of electric vehicle chargers for both fleet vehicles and workplace charging
+Maintain a balanced ratio of electric vehicle (EV) chargers for both fleet vehicles and workplace charging

 Background: Pepco is committed to converting its fleet to all electric and plug-in hybrid electric models.
-To enable this, we continue to install additional chargers at our facilities to support our growing fleet of electric vehicles and to provide workplace charging for our employees.
+To enable this, we continue to install additional chargers at our facilities to support our growing fleet of EVs and to provide workplace charging for our employees.

-Action: To meet our 2025 and 2030 fleet electrification commitment, we will be installing 12 additional chargers at our Benning facility in 2020.
+Action: To meet our 2025 and 2030 fleet electrification commitment, we will be installing 15 additional chargers at our Benning facility in 2020.
 This will bring the total number of chargers at Pepco facilities to 32.
 We will continue to add chargers, as needed, to support fleet conversion and further support workplace charging needs.

 Background: The District of Columbia has leading renewable energy mandates, including targets for local solar.

-Action: In January of 2020, Pepco deployed a new system called Connect The Grid that allows customers and contractors in tracking their solar interconnection projects.
+Action: In January of 2020, Pepco deployed a new system called Connect The Grid to better support customers and contractors in tracking their solar interconnection projects.
 The company commits to continuing to enhance this tool and overall interconnection process, and engage with the District of Columbia Department of Energy and Environment and the broader solar developer community to seek feedback on process improvements.
-Pepco will also continue to maintain and update, on a monthly basis, an online “solar hosting capacity map,” including for cross-border feeders, to help customer and developers identify locations on the grid to site local solar projects.
-Pepco will also continue to provide customers with an online “Solar Toolkit” - a one-stop shop for solar applications and installation information.
+Pepco will also continue to update its current online “solar hosting capacity map,” including information on cross-border feeders, to help customers and solar project developers identify appropriate locations on the grid to site local solar projects.
+In addition, Pepco will continue to provide customers with an online “Solar Toolkit” - a one-stop shop for solar applications and installation information.

-Greenhouse Gas Impact: If all the nearly 2,500 households that have taken the pledge as of July 7, 2020 reduced their electricity consumption by just 1%, this would eliminate more than 200,000 pounds of CO2 emissions for the year.
+Greenhouse Gas Impact: If all the nearly 2,500 households that took the pledge as of July 2020 reduced their electricity consumption by just 1%, it would eliminate more than 160,000 pounds of greenhouse emissions for the year.

 Reduce our average SF6 leak rate to less than 1% by 2022 through increased detection and equipment replacement efforts

 Background: As is typical in the electric power industry, Pepco substations use sulfur hexafluoride or SF6 gas to “insulate” high voltage electrical equipment, such as switches and circuit breakers.
-However, SF6, which is a powerful greenhouse gas (GHG), can leak from equipment, contributing to global warming.
+However, SF6, which is a powerful greenhouse gas (GHG), can leak from equipment, contributing to climate change.

 Action: Pepco will reduce its overall SF6 leak rate to less than 1% through leak inspections and replacing aging equipment.
 Pepco will also evaluate the use of SF6-free equipment for use on our system.

-Greenhouse Gas Impact: By monitoring for leaks and upgrading equipment, we expect to minimize SF6 related GHG emissions.
-SF6 emissions account for approximately 15-20% of Pepco’s greenhouse gas emissions associated with Pepco’s DC operations.
+Greenhouse Gas Impact: By monitoring for leaks and upgrading equipment, we expect to minimize SF6-related GHG emissions.
+SF6 emissions account for approximately 15-20% of Pepco’s greenhouse gas GHG emissions associated with Pepco’s DC operations.

-Background: The District of Columbia has ambitious goals for solar energy and efforts are required to ensure that all City residents benefit from this clean energy technology.
+Background: The District of Columbia has ambitious goals for solar energy and efforts are required to ensure that all District residents benefit from this clean energy technology.

-Action: Pepco will make land and roof space available in the District (at no cost) to host community solar projects for limited-income households.
+Action: Pepco will make land and roof space available in the District to host community solar projects for limited-income households.
 This initiative will enable more than 1 megawatt of solar to be sited in support of the District’s solar goals and programs, such as Solar for All.
-Pepco commits to identifying additional space for project in alignment with safety, security and operational needs.
+Pepco commits to identifying additional space for projects in alignment with safety, security and operational needs.

-Integrate more non-wires alternatives to help meet the District’s clean energy goals
+Integrate more grid enhancing solutions to help meet the District’s clean energy goals

 Background: Technology is changing the way that we produce and use energy.
-It takes forward thinking to keep pace with the changing needs of the electric system in the face of this technology revolution.
+It takes a forward-thinking, planful approach to keep pace with the changing needs of the electric system in the face of this technology revolution.

-Greenhouse Gas Impact: A modern grid is critical to meet the City’s ambitious clean energy and climate goals.
+Greenhouse Gas Impact: A modern grid is critical to meet the District’s ambitious clean energy, inclusive innovation, resilience and climate change goals.

-Launch a state-of-the-art online “Energy Marketplace” featuring energy efficient products in one convenient location
+Launch a helpful online “Energy Marketplace” featuring several energy efficient products in one convenient location

 Background: Understanding the value of and gaining access to information on energy efficient products can help customers make energy choices that save money and reduce greenhouse gas (GHG) emissions.
-Providing access to an online marketplace offers convenience and personalization.
+Providing Pepco customers with access to an online marketplace offers convenience and personalization.

-Action: Pepco will propose for regulatory approval to launch an online “Energy Marketplace” in 2021, which will provide customers with the opportunity to identify, compare and purchase energy efficient equipment, lighting, appliances and other devices in one convenient location.
+Action: Pepco will propose for regulatory approval to launch an online “Energy Marketplace,” which will provide customers with the opportunity to identify, compare and purchase energy efficient equipment, lighting, appliances and other devices in one convenient location.

-Greenhouse Gas Impact: Pepco is seeking to encourage smarter energy choices that will save energy and reduce emissions
+Greenhouse Gas Impact: Through the Energy Marketplace, Pepco is seeking to encourage smarter energy choices that will save energy and reduce emissions.

 Pepco, in collaboration with Rock Creek Conservancy, is offering grants to fund environmental stewardship projects and community resilience projects across the Pepco region